Sequences

 Parse Numbers

-represent a number, write a function as-nums
+other types, write a function as-nums

-taht returns a sequence
+that returns a sequence of

 Hint: Use Float/parseFloat